Think About Lowering Your Cable Bill

 Sitting on your couch, entering your second straight hour of flipping through channels trying to find something worthwhile to watch, the frustration builds with every click.
 Of course, that inner angst only increases when the bill arrives in your mailbox.

-If it wouldn’t prove to be such a fruitless and depressing endeavor, you could actually compare your previous pay checks with prior cable bills and see how one stays the same while the other has steadily increased (Hint: your paycheck has not been steadily increasing).
+You could actually compare your previous paychecks with prior cable bills and see how one stays the same while the other has steadily increased (Hint: your paycheck has not been steadily increasing).
 There are basically two strategies, each encompassing a few simple tips and things to consider, for saving money by eliminating or lowering your cable bill.

 Lower Your Cable Bill